Health and Wellness

 Health and wellness at Camp Talooli begins before campers even arrive at camp.
 Each child is required to have a health form filled out and turned in at least two weeks before coming to camp for the first time.
 Both Day campers and Resident campers are required to complete the health history and shot records portion of the form.
 Forms can be completed online by logging into your child's registration account.
 Contact us if you are unable to complete the online form and require a paper copy.

 Our medical staff is comprised of one or more RN's who reside at camp on a rotating basis.
 Upon arriving at camp, each camper is informed where the nurse can be located if s/he needs medical attention.
 The camp nurse is available to address any medical issues, to dispense medications, and to make sure our Health Plan is carried out on a daily basis.

-Any medication your child may need to take while at camp must be given to the nurse or camp director in the original prescription bottle.
+Any medication your child may need to take while at camp must be give to the camp nurse or camp director in the original prescription bottle.
 A doctor's signature on our form must accompany any medicine brought to camp (including Tylenol), explaining the dosage.
 The medication can only be dispensed according to the doctor's written directions.

 We encourage open communication between parents and our directors so that we can serve your child the best way we know how and also so that we can work to accommodate any special circumstances or needs your child may have.
 Proper care and supervision of campers is our primary aim.

 Parents will be notified by phone if their child has received an injury resulting in broken skin where a tetanus shot may be recommended.
 Parents will also be notified if their child is running a fever above 101 degrees or vomiting.